|

 neurological

-and developmental questions, where both the genome but also messenger RNA
+and developmental questions, where both the genome but also messenger

 expression patterns were examined.
-Furthermore, recent advances, such as optimised
+Furthermore, recent advances, such

-whole genome amplification (WGA) procedures, single-cell complementary DNA
+whole genome amplification (WGA) procedures, single-cell complementary

-arrays and perhaps even single-cell comparative genomic hybridisation will ensure
+arrays and perhaps even single-cell comparative genomic hybridisation

-that the genetic analysis of single cells will become common practice, thereby
+that the genetic analysis of single cells will become common practice,

 opening up new possibilities for diagnosis and research.